cloudControl/documentation/Guides/PHP/AWS S3.md

 );
 ~~~
 In the code listed above, we read the values for AWS keys and region from credentials file.
-The credentials file itself will be populated later, when we create the app on the platform, and expose the following variables: 'AWS_KEY', 'AWS_SECRET_KEY' and 'AWS_REGION'.
+The credentials file itself will be populated later, when we create the app on the platform, and expose the following variables: `AWS_KEY`, `AWS_SECRET_KEY` and `AWS_REGION`.

 Next, to route all requests to `public/index.php` create a file `public/.htaccess` with:
 ~~~bash